okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 ### Set your app integration to use the email authenticator

 New app integrations are automatically assigned the shared default [authentication policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-asop).
 This policy has a catch-all rule that allows a user access to the app using either one or two factors, depending on your org setup.
 In production, multiple app integrations can share the same application policy.
-In testing however, it's recommended that you create a new policy specifically for your test application.
+In testing however, it's recommended that you create a policy specifically for your test application.

-1. Open the **Admin Console** for your org.
-2. Choose **Security > Authentication Policies** to show the available authentication policies.
+1. Open the **Admin Console** for your org and choose **Security > Authentication Policies** to show the available authentication policies.
-3. Click **Add a Policy**.
-4. Give the policy a name, and then click **Save**.
+2. Click **Add a Policy**, give the policy a name, and then click **Save**.
-5. Locate the Catch-all Rule of the new policy and select **Actions > Edit**.
+3. Locate the Catch-all Rule of the new policy and select **Actions** > **Edit**.
-6. Select **Allowed after successful authentication**.
-7. Set **User must authenticate with** to **Password + Another factor**.
+4. Select **Allowed after successful authentication**, and then set **User must authenticate with** to **Password + Another factor**.
-8. For **Possession factor constraints**:
+5. For **Possession factor constraints**:
    a.
 Verify that **Device Bound** isn't selected.
    b.
 Verify that **Email** is listed in the box under **Additional factor types**.
 If it isn't listed, verify that the authenticator is enabled using steps 4 and 5 of [Add the email authenticator to your org](#add-the-email-authenticator-to-your-org).
    c.
 Click **Save**.

-9. Select the **Applications** tab for your newly created policy, and then click **Add App**.
+6. Select the **Applications** tab for your newly created policy, and then click **Add App**.
-10. Find your app in the list and click **Add** next to it.
+7. Find your app in the list, click **Add** next to it, and click **Close**.
-11. Click **Close**.
-12. Verify that the app is now listed in the **Applications** tab of the new policy.
+8. Verify that the app is now listed in the **Applications** tab of the new policy.

 ### Set up magic links